ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 Display Information
 ===================

 Autopilot provides :class:`autopilot.display` to get information about the displays currently being used.
-This information can be used in tests to implement gestures or input events that are specific to the display being used for testing.
-For example when running on a desktop using multiple displays of different resolutions, or running on devices with different display sizes.
+This information can be used in tests to implement gestures or input events that are specific to the current test environment.
+For example a test could be run on a desktop environment with multiple screens, or on a variety of touch devices that have different screen sizes.

 This example shows how to get the size of each available screen, which could be used to calculate co-ordinates for a swipe or input event.
 See :class:`autopilot.input` for more details about generating input events.
 This example also demonstrates using :meth:`autopilot.testcase.AutopilotTestCase.take_screenshot` to capture an image of the screen and add it to the test details::